Health & Safety Risk Assessments

 - no more than isolated drug use

-- hospital referrals unlikely
+- hospital referrals unlikely.

 You can provide this level of cover by engaging a healthcare organisation who provides event first aid cover.
 There are many organisations who do this, usually at a reasonable cost.